Terence English

-Sir Terence Alexander Hawthorne English (born October 1932) is a South African-born British retired cardiac surgeon.
+Sir Terence Alexander Hawthorne English (3 October 1932 – 23 November 2025) was a South African-born British cardiac surgeon.
 He was consultant cardiothoracic surgeon at Papworth Hospital and Addenbrooke's Hospital, Cambridge, 1973–1995.
 After starting a career in mining engineering, English switched to medicine and went on to lead the team that performed Britain's first successful heart transplant in August 1979 at Papworth, and soon established it as one of Europe's leading heart–lung transplant programmes.
-Professor John Wallwork then subsequently developed the heart lung transplantation programme at Papworth.
+Professor John Wallwork subsequently developed the heart lung transplantation programme at Papworth.

-Born into a family of mixed Irish, Afrikaans, Yorkshire and Scottish descendants, English's father died at age 49, leaving his mother to bring up two children in South Africa.
+English was born into a family of mixed Irish, Afrikaans, Yorkshire and Scottish descent.
+His father died at age 49, leaving his mother to bring up two children in South Africa.
 After completing a degree in Mining Engineering in Johannesburg, he was inspired by a maternal uncle, who was a surgeon, to study medicine, and with the financial aid of an unexpected legacy travelled to London.
 After completing his medical training at Guy's Hospital Medical School, he was stimulated by the pioneering open heart surgery taking place in the 1960s and he embarked on a career in cardiac surgery and then specialised in cardiac transplantation.

-English became president of the Royal College of Surgeons 1989–92, Master of St Catharine's College 1993–2000, Deputy Lieutenant for Cambridgeshire 1994–2001 and president of the British Medical Association 1995–1996.
-A member of the General Medical Council (GMC) (1983–1989), he has also been president of International Society of Heart and Lung Transplantation 1984–1985 and holds multiple international honorary fellowships and Doctorates of medical colleges and universities.
-He was knighted, KBE in 1991.
+He became president of the Royal College of Surgeons 1989–92, Master of St Catharine's College 1993–2000, Deputy Lieutenant for Cambridgeshire 1994–2001 and president of the British Medical Association 1995–1996.
+A member of the General Medical Council (GMC) (1983–1989), he was also president of International Society of Heart and Lung Transplantation 1984–1985 and held multiple international honorary fellowships and Doctorates of medical colleges and universities.
+He was knighted a KBE in the 1991 New Years Honours List.

 Early life and education

-Terence English was born in Pietermaritzburg, South Africa, to Mavis and Arthur English.
-He has an older sister called Elizabeth.
+Terence English was born on 3 October 1932 in Pietermaritzburg, South Africa, to Mavis and Arthur English.
+He had an older sister called Elizabeth.
 Arthur English died from silicosis when Sir Terence was two years old.

 School

-English went to Parktown Preparatory School for boys in Johannesburg and at the age of ten was sent to board at Cordwallis school in Pietermaritzburg and in 1946 completed his schooling at Hilton College in Natal.
+English went to Parktown Preparatory School for boys in Johannesburg and at the age of ten was sent to board at Cordwalles Preparatory School in Pietermaritzburg, and in 1946, completed his schooling at Hilton College in Natal.